FAQ

 • Do I need to provide my workplace proof of attendance for quarterly STI checks?

-Before the Sex Work Decriminalisation Act 2022, sex workers were required by legislation to provide proof of attendance for quarterly STI screening.
-While this is no longer a legal requirement, it might be a requirement of employment at some brothels and agencies.
+Before the implementation of the Sex Work Decriminalisation Act (2022), Victorian sex workers were required by legislation to provide proof of attendance for quarterly STI screening.
+This is no longer a legal requirement.

 • Is it Illegal to work with an STI or HIV?